 In the former Soviet Union, the Gregorian calendar was adopted at the end of 1917.
 However, the Orthodox Church kept the Julian calendar.
 For Ukrainian Orthodox believers, this holiday is especially significant, because only now, at the end of Advent they can heartily celebrate the New Year.

-There is a nudist beach right in the centre of Kiev, on Trukhaniv island, in front of recreation area – Hydropark.
-The public here is very diverse: families with children, pensioners, companies of young people, couples etc. Actually “Dovbychka beach”, as it is called, is a clothing-optional beach.
+There is a nudist beach right in the center of Kiev, on Trukhaniv island, in front of recreation area – Hydropark.
+The public here is very diverse: families with children, pensioners, companies of young people, couples etc. Actually “Dovbychka beach”, as it is called is a clothing-optional beach.
 Thus, it is widely popular among the women who prefer to sunbathe topless.
-From the beach opens a great view on some of Kyiv’s landmarks: the Motherland monument, Kiev Pechersk Lavra (monastery), green Pechersk hills.
+From the beach opens a great view of some of Kiev’s landmarks: the Motherland monument, Kiev Pechersk Lavra, green Pechersk hills.

-Ukraine – the only country of the three world’s leading countries with the largest nuclear potential, which on its own initiative gave up its nuclear weapons arsenal.
+Ukraine – the only country of the three world’s leading countries with the largest nuclear potential, who on its own initiative gave up its nuclear weapons arsenal.